 The Basics of Becoming an Information Security Analyst

 Are you the type of person who is a critical thinker, detail oriented, collaborative, and interested in ways that modern technology can protect a company’s assets?
 If so, you might think about how to become an Information Security Analyst as this might be the career for you!
-The job of an information security analyst is to protect a computer network by making sure the appropriate security measures are in place and responding to any computer security breaches or viruses that might occur. [i]
+According to O*NET, the job of an information security analyst is to protect a computer network by making sure the appropriate security measures are in place and responding to any computer security breaches or viruses that might occur.

-Since the Information Security Analyst is expected to know how to encrypt data transmissions and create firewalls so that computer files are safe from viruses or other threats, it makes sense that the information security analyst needs to have a bachelor’s degree in either computer science or programming.
-Some employers are even prefer candidates with MBAs in information systems. [ii]
+Since the Information Security Analyst is expected to know how to encrypt data transmissions and create firewalls so that computer files are safe from viruses or other threats, it makes sense that the Bureau of Labor Statistics says that an information security analyst needs to have a bachelor’s degree in either computer science or programming.
+Some employers even prefer candidates with MBAs in information systems.

-Some Information Security Analysts also hold certification as information systems security professionals and other similar information security certificates [ii]
+According to the BLS, some Information Security Analysts also hold certification as information systems security professionals and may have other similar information security certificates.

 What Are The Most Important Decisions Information Security Analysts Make?